 Kailua Kona Hotels

 Big Island is not as touristy as Oahu or Maui, but by no means lack accommodation.
-From a Kona seaside hotel or Kona village resort, a Kona Inn, or one of the several Kona vacation rentals, Kona lodging includes options for cheap hotels in Kona to the best resorts on the Big Island.
+From a Kona seaside hotel or Kona village resort, a Kona Inn, or one of the several Kona vacation rentals, Kona lodging includes options for cheap hotels in Kona to the best resorts on the Big Island, even for those looking for a Hawaii honeymoon resort!.

 Things to Do in Kona